m10x/Gw2ChatCodeBuddy/README.md

 5. Choose amount
 6. Press "g" and enter to start (you can't use the console until you press P to pause the hotkeys)
 7. Click into Guild Wars 2
-8. Press F1-F11 to post the assigned chat code into the chat / P to pause hotkeys
+8. Press the assigned hotkeys to post the dedicated chat code into the chat / P to pause hotkeys
 9. ...
 10. Profit?